AlibabaCloudDocs/cdn/intl.en-US/EdgeRoutine/Work with EdgeRoutine CLI.md

     $ edgeroutine-cli config
     ```

-5. Deploy the code to the canary release environment.
+5. Deploy the code to the staging environment.

-    **Note:** Before you deploy the code to the production environment, you must validate the code in the canary release environment.
+    **Note:** Before you deploy the code to the production environment, you must validate the code in the staging environment.

-    1. Build the code in the canary release environment.
+    1. Build the code in the staging environment.

         ```
         $ edgeroutine-cli build
         ```

-    2. View the code in the canary release environment.
+    2. View the code in the staging environment.

         ```
         $ edgeroutine-cli build --show
         ```

-    3. Delete the code in the canary release environment.
+    3. Delete the code in the staging environment.

-        This operation deletes configurations from the canary release environment.
+        This operation deletes configurations from the staging environment.
 Proceed with caution.

         ```
         $ edgeroutine-cli build --delete
         ```

-6. Validate the code in the canary release environment.
+6. Validate the code in the staging environment.

-    You must connect to the accelerated domain name in the terminal environment by using the IP address of the canary environment for EdgeRoutine.
+    You must connect to the accelerated domain name in the terminal environment by using the IP address of the staging environment for EdgeRoutine.
 The IP address is 42.123.119.50 or 42.123.119.51.

     ```
     $ curl-v'http://yourdomain.com/yourpath/'-x42.123.119.50:80